 We have manuals on “What is EVS” and “How to go for an EVS“, that you can check.
 We have also gathered testimonials of former EVS volunteer that we hosted and sent.
 Take a look!
 Our experience says that it’s not always easy to find an EVS placement and that it might be even more difficult to find a good one!
 Don’t go for EVS just because.
 Try to find a project that really fits your needs and interests.

-We don’t have any open positions for 2017, but, if you want to plan in advance and do your EVS with us in 2018, you can check out the process and apply here.
+We don’t have any open positions right now, but, if you want to plan in advance and do your EVS with us in 2018/19, you can check out the process and apply here.

 If you are curious about our past projects, check the video for 2015 here, and the video for 2016 here.
 You can also read testimonials from some of our volunteers.
-Here you can read about our latest EVS project.
+Here you can read about one of our latest EVS projects.